 FROM OUR EXPERTS

-interactions and may be monitoring you for them.
-Do not start, stop, or change
+doctor and pharmacist.
+Do not start, stop, or change the dosage of any

 Yesterday the U.S. Food and Drug Administration announced that it is asking manufacturers of prescription combination products that contain acetaminophen to limit the amount of acetaminophen to no more than 325 mg (milligrams) in each tablet or capsule.
 Acetaminophen is probably best known by the brand name Tylenol.
 Outside the U.S., it is often called paracetamol and on prescriptions it may be labeled as APAP (For example, hydrocodone APAP).
 The drugs most affected by this action are opioid pain relievers that are combined with acetaminophen like codeine (Tylenol #3), hydrocodone (Vicodin, Lortab) and oxycodone (Percocet).
 “FDA is taking this action to make prescription combination pain medications containing acetaminophen safer for patients to use,” said Sandra Kweder, M.D., deputy director of the Office of New Drugs in FDA’s Center for Drug Evaluation and Research (CDER).
 “Overdose from prescription combination products containing acetaminop...